ngfelixl/typescript-algorithms/README.md

 # Algorithms in TypeScript

 This repository contains solutions and tests for algorithms written in TypeScript.
+I've implemented most of the algorithms myself without copy and pasting the solution.
+Therefore I do not guarantee correctness.
+To minimize implementation issues there are unit tests for most of the algorithms.
 Currently the algorithms focus on two books:

-- Algorithms; Robert Sedgewick
+- **Algorithms; Robert Sedgewick**
-- Cracking the Coding Interview; Gayle Laakmann McDowell
+- **Cracking the Coding Interview; Gayle Laakmann McDowell**

+While the "Algorithms" book focuses more on data structures, their implementation and explanation, "Cracking the Coding Interview" contains more (tough) day-to-day problems, for which you need to apply the correct data structures.

 ## Getting started